socib/glider-transport-toolbox/README.md

-# water-mass-transport
+# glider-transport-calculations-toolbox
-Calculate the transport of water masses from glider data.
+Calculate the geostrophic transport of water masses from glider data.